xinghe186/SoundClound-to-MP3-Downloader/README.md

 ### :thinking: Is it safe?

-We have open-sourced the Onlyfans-downloader extension and anyone can take a look at the source code for full transparency.
+We have open-sourced the SoundClound-to-MP3-Downloader extension and anyone can take a look at the source code for full transparency.

 ### MIT License